suffolklibraries/lgc/content/collections/events/circuits-jumpstart.md

         text: '01284 338830'
       -
         type: text
-        text: ' or speak to a member of staff to book your place. ' -
+        text: ' or speak to a member of staff in Bury St Edmunds Library to book your place. ' -
     type: heading
     attrs: